Laur04/multicast-menu/stream_collection_scripts/README.md

 ```

 ## Please Note
 The `output.txt` file will be overwritten every time, so you should move it somewhere else before rerunning the script if you want to preserve it.
-In addition, the sample `output.txt` file provided in GitHub is by no means a complete copy of what this script produces.

 The script's runtime is very long because each stream requires 3 seperate requests to a looking glass, which have to be spaced out to not hit ratelimits.
-If you don't care about the description of upstream/downstream interfaces, you can comment those sections out in `run_geant.py` and `run_i2.py` and the entire thing will run much more quickly.
+If you don't care about the description of upstream/downstream interfaces, you can comment those sections out in `GEANT/run.py` and `Internet2/run.py` and the entire thing will run much more quickly.